 As a result of his many varied projects, Jon has had to grapple with a multitude of activities; from jungle warfare training in the rainforests of Belize and hunting UFO’s in the Arizona desert, to broadcasting live from the barricade of Les Misérables in the West End.
 He has interviewed celebrities ranging from Shirley McClaine to Miss Piggy, Gene Wilder to the Spice Girls and Dame Edna Everage to Lord Richard Attenborough.

 Meanwhile on the acting front, Jon won great critical and public acclaim for his performance as Dandini in Bath Theatre Royal's hugely successful pantomime Cinderella during the 1996/7 season.
 As a result he has become a firm favourite with West Country audiences and has appeared at the Theatre Royal Bath in nearly every pantomime since, building an 11 year relationship with the late, great, "doyen of Dames", Chris Harris.
 Jon has now performed in panto on the Theatre Royal Bath stage over 1,000 times.
 Roles include Wishee Washee in Aladdin (2007/8, 2010/11 & 2016/17), Smee in Peter Pan (2005/6, 2013/14 & 2018/19), Ugly Sister in Cinderella (2006/7), Simple Simon in Jack and the Beanstalk (2008/9 & 2015/16), Silly Billy in Sleeping Beauty (2009/10), Idle Jack in Dick Whittington (2004/5 & 2011/12), Muddles in Snow White and the Seven Dwarfs (2012/13 & 2017/18) and Buttons in Cinderella (2014/15).
 He returns to the Theatre Royal this Christmas to play Louis La Plonk in Beauty and the Beast.
-Jon also contributes heavily to all UK Productions pantomime scripts and was recently commissioned to write a brand new version of Beauty and the Beast which premiered at the Blackpool Grand over Christmas 2018 and is currently working on a new version of Aladdin.
+Jon also contributes heavily to all UK Productions pantomime scripts and won Best Script at the Great British Pantomime Awards 2019 for Beauty and the Beast which premiered at the Blackpool Grand over Christmas 2018.
+He has just completed work on a new version of Aladdin.

 Jon leads workshops in improvisation for both enthusiastic adults and drama students, and regularly performs with Instant Wit – the South West’s premier comedy improvisation company.